 North Adams Farmers Market: Saturday, August 4, 2018 from 9:00 a.m.-1:00 p.m.

 ART TALK / CRIT NIGHT: Thursday, August 9, 2018 at 7:00 p.m.

 44 Eagle Street | Saturdays, 12:00 – 5:00 pm

 Gravity Gallery is a think tank space that is committed to enhancing the cultural environment by hosting visually stimulating exhibitions.

 Landscape for Lovers | On View: June 15 – July 28, 2018

 Rizzo’s paintings are equal part fact and fiction.
 Using her direct experience with a place, event or object as a catalyst, she abstracts, invents and explores new realities in painted space and form.
 Rizzo imagines places unseen or hybrid spaces, creating a world that is full of wonder and possibility.
 Her use of exaggerated color, fluid brush strokes, and spatial ambiguities reveal sensual environments where interiors and exteriors collide and our notion of reality is questioned.

 Martha Flood Design Studio & Fabric Gallery

-Working space and gallery by local artist Martha Flood who designs and produces The Woodlands Collection, custom manufactured fabrics inspired by natural textures and patterns we encounter in the New England landscape.
+Working space and gallery by local artist Martha Flood, who designs and produces The Woodlands Collection, custom manufactured fabrics inspired by natural textures and patterns we encounter in the New England landscape.
 The nontraditional images are examples of cutting edge pattern design and advanced digital fabric printing technologies.
-2013 Yankee Magazine Best of New England, Editor’s Choice Winner.
+Flood was the Editor’s Choice Winner of the 2013 Yankee Magazine Best of New England award.